shubhajit1992/genai-chatbot/README.md

 ### 3. Configure the Application

-Edit `src/main/resources/application.yml` if you want to change logging or other settings.
+Edit `src/main/resources/application.yml` to set the Ollama model and base URL, or to change logging settings.

 ### 4. Build and Run